On The Effectiveness of One-Class Support Vector Machine in Different Defect Prediction Scenarios: Empirical Study Design

 \subsubsection{NASA dataset}

 The NASA datasets, made publicly available by the NASA’s Metrics Data Program (MDP), contain data on the NASA Lunar space system software written both in C and Java.
-In our empirical study we use the NASA datasets curated by Petrić et al. \citep{petric2016jinx}, who applied rules to clean and remove the erroneous data contained in the original NASA datasets \citep{petric2016jinx, shepperd2013data}.
+In our empirical study we use the NASA datasets curated by Petrić et al. \cite{petric2016jinx}, who applied rules to clean and remove the erroneous data contained in the original NASA datasets \cite{petric2016jinx, shepperd2013data}.
 We use the six datasets listed in Table \ref{tab:stat-rep-datasets}.

-They contain static code measures (LOC, Halstead, MaCabe etc.,) and the number of defects for each software component.
+They contain static code measures (e.g., LOC, Halstead, MaCabe) and the number of defects for each software component.